AlijeeWrites/best-ai-for-resume-writing-2026/README.md

 - Consistent date formatting

 **Step 5: Humanize the Content**
 Read through the AI output and add your personal touch.
 Replace generic phrases with specific examples from your experience.
-This step is crucial - remember, **62% of hiring managers can spot purely AI-generated content** [^3^].
+This step is crucial - remember, **62% of hiring managers can spot purely AI-generated content**.

 ## The Strategy That Actually Works